onixldlc/custom_modular_python/README.md

 # custom_modular_python

-this is just my custom way of doing modular python commands (maybe not the best implementation of such but it works)
+this is just my custom way of doing modular python3 commands (maybe not the best implementation of such but it works)